 - Pain that throbs or pulses

-Science and medicine have innovated new treatments for migraines to provide hope for sufferers.
+Science and medicine have innovated new migraine treatments to provide hope for those with migraine headaches.

 There are lifestyle changes that can help prevent and soothe migraine symptoms.
 Laying down in a dark and quiet room and placing a cool cloth or ice pack wrapped in a towel on your head can help bring some relief.
 Drinking a lot of water and staying hydrated can also help with migraine symptoms.

 Regular sleeping and eating routines are also a way to prevent severe migraine headaches.
-Avoid over-or under-sleeping and following set times to sleep and wake can help.
+Avoid over-or under-sleeping, and following set times to sleep and wake up can help.
 Additionally, regular meals at the same time each day can help prevent sudden blood sugar fluctuations that can contribute to migraines.

-Over-the-counter or prescription pain relievers can bring temporary relief to migraines.
+Over-the-counter or prescription pain relievers can bring temporary relief for migraines.
 However, taking medication for too long can have serious side effects, including headaches caused by medication overuse, ulcers, and gastrointestinal tract bleeds.

 Anti-nausea medication, such as Reglan and Compro, can also help relieve the gastrointestinal symptoms that sometimes accompany severe migraines.